grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 Grafana Alerting is built on the Prometheus model of designing alerting systems.
 Prometheus-based alerting systems have two main components:

-- An alert generator that evaluates alert rules and sends firing and resolved alerts to the alert receiver.
+- An alert generator that [evaluates alert rules](ref:alert-rule-evaluation) and sends firing and resolved alerts to the alert receiver.
-- An alert receiver (also known as Alertmanager) that receives the alerts and is responsible for handling them and sending their notifications.
+- An alert receiver (also known as Alertmanager) that receives the alerts and is responsible for sending their [notifications](ref:notifications).

-Grafana Alerting doesn’t use Prometheus as its default alert generator because it works with many other data sources; not just Prometheus.

-However, Grafana can also use Prometheus as an alert generator (refer to [alert rule types](ref:alert-rules)), as well as external Alertmanagers.

 ## Design your Alerting system